ibmresilient/resilient-community-apps/fn_aws_iam/doc/README.md

 Amazon Web Services Identity and Access Management (AWS IAM) allows management of access to AWS services and resources securely.
 Using IAM, AWS users and groups can be created and managed, permissions can used to allow and deny access to AWS resources.
 The AWS IAM integration with the Resilient platform allows for querying and updating of users or access keys for an AWS account.

-The following type of queries can be executed:
+The following types of queries can be executed:
 * Get a list of users and associated items (login profile, access keys, groups, policies).
 * Get a list of access keys.